 Kamimura goes on: “Most clientele are girls who are not making much money working at soapland (brothels) and ‘health’ (blow job) joints.
 Places that cost a maximum of 10,000 yen are therefore a good match for girls with a limited disposable income.
 Housewives with cash from side jobs or working as public servants from ward offices, too, are regulars.
 They feel less guilty than had they gone to a host club.”

-What is interesting, Kamimura adds, is that the OLs and public servants prefer younger guys for a reason.
+What is interesting, Kamimura adds, is that the office ladies and public servants prefer younger guys for a reason.
 “These ladies want to approach guys at their work places,” he explains.
 “So they want to find out how they are being perceived.”

 The daily, however, explains that the nature of the boy’s and girl’s bars might seem inviting but caution should be maintained.